Skip The Store Bought - Make A Cheese Ball From Scratch

 Put the cheese log/ball on a pretty tray, and surround it with assorted crackers.
 Put the tray on the table and stand back.
 You might get trampled in the mad rush that will surely follow!

-(You can shape this into any form you like, actually; you can even put it in a mold and turn it out onto the plate shaped like a clover or whatever, but I think it’s easier to scoop it up with crackers if it’s shaped like a log.)
+(You can shape this into any form you like, actually; you can even put it in a mold and turn it out onto the plate-shaped like a clover or whatever, but we think it’s easier to scoop it up with crackers if it’s shaped like a log.)